M.sc 2nd Year Physics Important Questions 2023

 • Write notes on the following- (a) Ultrafast laser and its uses (b) Holography (c) Optical transmitters and receivers.

-• Derive an expression for the electrical conductivity of metal on Drone Model.
-Explain the effect on conductivity if an alternatives electric field is applied to the system.
+• Derive an expression for the electrical conductivity of metal on the Drone Model.
+Explain the effect on conductivity if an alternative electric field is applied to the system.

 • Obtain dispersion relation for a one-dimensional crystal with two types of atoms and discuss the nature of optical and acoustic modes.